VeriBlock/nodecore-releases/README.md

 * Submit any technical issues to github: https://github.com/VeriBlock/nodecore-releases
 * Home page: https://www.veriblock.org

-VeriBlock Proof-of-Proof has 4 components:
+VeriBlock Proof-of-Proof has 4 components.
+Each of these will run in their own command window.

-* nodecore-0.1.0.zip - Backend NodeCore instance.
+* nodecore-*.zip - Backend NodeCore instance.
-* nodecore-reference-pow-0.1.0.zip - Proof-of-Work miner to add next nodecore block
+* nodecore-reference-pow-*.zip - Proof-of-Work miner to add next nodecore block
-* nodecore-pop-0.1.0.zip - Proof-of-Proof mining
+* nodecore-pop-*.zip - Proof-of-Proof mining
-* nodecore-cli-0.1.0.zip - Command Line.
+* nodecore-cli-*.zip - Command Line.
 Use this to send transactions.

 First step is to run a local instance of NodeCore.
 Whether you mine or use the command line, you'll need a local instance running.
 For example the command line connects to your local instance, and that local instance connects to the entire network.

 # Get each part running

-## Prerequisites

-* Java v1.8
-* Bitcoin Core (TestNet) - If doing PoP Mining TestNet
+First, ensure that Java is running.
+Install Java from here: https://java.com/en/download/.

+Caution: If you use windows, and windows explorer hides "known file extensions", then make sure you are using the correct files (i.e. "Nodecore.bat" and "NodeCore" will both show as "NodeCore").
+For this readme, it will be much easier if you know the file extension of every file you're working with.

 ## How to run NodeCore

-1. Unzip the zip file
+1. Unzip the nodecore-*.zip  file
-2. In the bin folder, Add the "nodecore.properties" file as a sibling of nodecore.bat.
+2. In the bin folder, add the "nodecore.properties" file as a sibling of nodecore.bat if it does not already exist.
 This will specify your local IP, and the peers that you connect to.
+A sample properties file is shown below.
-3. In the bin folder, run either nodecore (for linux) or nodecore.bat (for windows)
+3. In the bin folder, if windows then run nodecore.bat, if linux then run nodecore

 ```
+#Filename = "nodecore.properties".
+This sits next to nodecore.bat
+#Update <your_public_IP>, get this from a site like https://www.whatismyip.com
+#Use the IPv4 value, such as: 73.92.111.111
+#peer.publish.address=73.92.111.111
 peer.publish.address=<your_public_IP>
 peer.external.hosts=173.199.119.135\:6500,45.76.65.101\:6500
 ```

 When you first run NodeCore, it will create several other log files in the bin folder, and load the existing blockchain.

+NodeCore may take several minutes to load all the blocks in the blockchain.
+See the highest block at https://TestNet.Explore.Veriblock.org.
+This shows the number of blocks your local instance must load.

 ## How to run the Command Line

 1. Ensure that nodecore is running (see previous step)
-2. Unzip VeriBlock.NodeCore.Cli-0.2.0.zip
+2. Unzip nodecore-cli-*.zip
 3. In the bin folder, run either VeriBlock.NodeCore.Cli (for linux) or VeriBlock.NodeCore.Cli.bat (for windows)
-4. Connect to the local instance by running this command "connect 127.0.0.1:10500"
+4. Connect to the local instance by running this command "connect 127.0.0.1:10500".
+You should see "200 Success".
 5. Type "help" to see all available commands.
 You should see a list of many commands, such as "getinfo"
-6. Run "getinfo".
+6. Type "getinfo".
 You should see data back such as

 ```